Studio Arts

 Photos and videos may be taken during 577 classes and events for use on our website and other relevant media outlets and your attendance constitutes consent.
 View the full policy below including how you can opt-out of this release.

-Discover & Create: May classes open for registration this Wednesday, March 26, at 9am.
-The Welcome Center & Curiosity Shop is open Monday-Saturday, 10am-5pm.
+Discover & Create: April and May classes are open for registration.
+The Welcome Center & Curiosity Shop is now open Monday-Saturday, 9am-5pm.

 X